Microgreens Growing Guide

 - Seeds of choice

 1. Before you start, check if the seeds require pre-soaking in water.
-Specific requirements for each variant are listed on our product page.
+Specific requirements for each variant are listed on our can be found here.

 2. Cover the bottom of your chosen container with around 3 to 4 cm of your preferred growing medium.
 We recommend organic soil / potting mix as a start.